Schumi23/ATL-Calendar/site/content/pages/calendar-faq.md

 Yes, but we ask that you clearly indicate that the event isn't a ride, or you may get folks showing up who expect a ride!
 Things like bike swaps, meetings for bike-focused advocacy groups, and other non-ride bike events are OK to post to the calendar.
 We recommend using the "newsflash" area to indicate that the event isn't a ride, and also mention it in the description.

-### I'm having trouble posting a ride or making changes.
-Who do I contact?

-Email the [Shift calendar crew](mailto:bikecal@shift2bikes.org) if you need help.

 ## Subscribing to the calendar

 You can use the following steps to see bike events on your phone or computer's built-in calendar app.
 As new rides are created, they will show up on your calendar automatically (usually within 24 hours of the ride being posted by the organizer).
 This is a convenient way to stay up to date, but remember these are community led events: you will see all sorts of rides intended for all different riders.

 There are are two calendars you can subscribe to:

-* **The Pedalpalooza calendar**: This will show only the events happening during the official Pedalpalooza summer festival. [webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php](webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php)
+* **The Pedalpalooza calendar**: This will show only the events happening during the official Pedalpalooza summer festival. <webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php>

-* **The Community calendar**: This will show all Pedalpalooza events, but also any other bike rides that might happen over the course of year. [webcal://www.shift2bikes.org/cal/shift-calendar.php](webcal://www.shift2bikes.org/cal/shift-calendar.php)
+* **The Community calendar**: This will show all Pedalpalooza events, but also any other bike rides that might happen over the course of year. <webcal://www.shift2bikes.org/cal/shift-calendar.php>

 On many devices, clicking on either of those links will open your calendar app automatically.
 Your app will then guide you through the steps to subscribe.
 For Android devices (or for Google Calendar on iOS devices) you will need to follow these instructions.